 This innovative solution transformed a problematic waste into a valuable resource in a few easy steps, and in the end the material recycled into concrete is benefitting contractors and Kennedy Space Center alike.
 Recycled concrete materials from DARCY have been applied on numerous projects, including paving and construction around Kennedy Space Center and even repairs to a wave-damaged seawall and Hurricane-eroded shoreline.

-To date, we’ve diverted 3,300 pounds of tile material and concrete for reutilization – positively contributing to our team’s and Kennedy’s environmental goals and fully meeting the responsibilities associated with ITAR and Export Control requirements.
+To date, we’ve diverted more than 7,000 pounds of tile material and concrete for reutilization – positively contributing to our team’s and Kennedy’s environmental goals and fully meeting the responsibilities associated with ITAR and Export Control requirements.

 Interested in learning more about how Jacobs transforms intangible ideas into intelligent solutions for a more connected, sustainable world?
 Visit .